ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

      consequently, may repeatedly try to reach the domain but with no success.
-Because the response conveys no reason for the failure and does not identify the filtering entity, the end user cannot make an informed decision or report an erroneous block, and may switch to an alternate network or resolver that performs no filtering, forfeiting any protection against malware and phishing that the filtering provided.
+Because the response conveys no reason for the failure and does not identify the filtering entity, the end user cannot make an informed decision or report an erroneous response, and may switch to an alternate network or resolver that performs no filtering, forfeiting any protection against malware and phishing that the filtering provided.